IBM-Cloud/vpc-ha-iac/README.md

 # Overview
-This repository is dedicated in providing sample infrastructure as code (IAC) for setting up resilient infrastructure on IBM Cloud VPC.
+This repository is dedicated in providing sample infrastructure as code (IAC) int the form of terraform scripts for setting up resilient infrastructure on IBM Cloud VPC.
+The terraform scripts provide an automated way for developers, DevOps, or system administrators to set up a resilient 3-tier application on IBM Cloud Virtual Private Cloud (VPC).
 While there is no one size fit all, the intent behind the codes to provide sample codes for different use cases.
 You can modify the code to adapt to your business/application requirements.

 ## Use 1: 3 Tier application (stateless)
 3-tier application (web, app, and db) created in a single MZR.
 Each tier is front-end with an